Dragonizedpizza/Dragonizedpizza/README.md

 ### Hi there 👋

 I love coding.
-That should explain it all.
+I'm great at it.
 Haha, what a good joke.
 Anyways, here's a little more.

 - 🔭 I’m currently working on my Discord bot, [Hurricano.](https://github.com/HurricanoBot/Hurricano)
 - 🌱 I’m currently learning more about APIs, and trying to make one myself.